Audi A6 E-Tron Sportback review: excellent electric reboot for an old favourite

 Ignoring the S6, there’s a choice of three trim levels.
 Entry-level Sport has all the kit you really need, with next-rung S Line only really providing visual changes for a not insubstantial price increase.
 If you want more kit, you’ll need to jump to Edition 1 or just raid the options list.

-The A6 E-Tron’s biggest rivals are undoubtedly the BMW i5 and Mercedes-Benz EQE, although there’s always the more spacious VW ID.7, too.
-It is a very different car to its precessor, but is it good enough to topple the best of the opposition?
-Click through to our verdict page to find out.
+The A6 E-Tron’s closest rivals are the BMW i5 and Mercedes-Benz EQE, although there’s always the more spacious VW ID.7, too, which performs brilliantly against these established premium rivals.
+The A6 E-Tron is a very different car to its petrol, hybrid and diesel engined A6 cousin, and has a sophisticated character all of its own that we find very endearing.